Part 1 · The Invisible Barrier

 Why do eligible families stay invisible to welfare?

-Between May 10–30, 2025 we conducted 102 surveys and 12 ethnographic interviews across urban and rural districts.
+Between May 10–30, 2025, this project gathered 102 survey responses and 12 ethnographic interviews across urban and rural districts.
 Participation was voluntary and unpaid.

 3Districts

-Sample skews male (78/102), reflecting local informal labour dynamics.
-We’ll focus on women’s experiences in Part 3.
+The sample skews male (78/102), reflecting local informal labour dynamics.
+Women’s experiences are discussed in more detail in Part 3.

 Who we spoke to